hyndex/Autopilot/docs/en/ros2/px4_ros2_control_interface.md

 This setpoint type is only supported for fixed-wing vehicles.
 :::

-Use the [`px4_ros2::FwLateralLongitudinalSetpointType`](https://auterion.github.io/px4-ros2-interface-lib/classpx4__ros2_1_1FwLateralLongitudinalSetpointType.html) to directly control the lateral and longitudinal dynamics of a fixed-wing vehicle — that is, side-to-side motion (turning/banking) and forward/upward motion (speeding up/climbing) respectively.
+Use the [`px4_ros2::FwLateralLongitudinalSetpointType`](https://auterion.github.io/px4-ros2-interface-lib/classpx4__ros2_1_1FwLateralLongitudinalSetpointType.html) to directly control the lateral and longitudinal dynamics of a fixed-wing vehicle — that is, side-to-side motion (turning/banking) and forward/vertical motion (speeding up and climbing/descending), respectively.
 This setpoint is streamed to the PX4 _FwLateralLongitudinalControl_ module, which decouples lateral and longitudinal inputs while ensuring that vehicle limits are respected.

 To control the vehicle, at least one lateral **and** one longitudinal setpoint must be provided: